Enjoy Travel to Japan!

 • From Akita Station to Tamagawa Onsen

-• From Akita Station, take the JR Tazawako Line to Tazawako Station, then a bus to Tamagawa Onsen.
+• From Akita Station, take the JR Tazawako Line to Tazawako Station, and from there board a bus bound for Tamagawa Onsen.

-• The bus takes about an hour, providing direct access to the hot spring, making it convenient.
+• The bus ride takes about one hour and provides direct access to the onsen, making it convenient.

-• Access is also possible via Tazawako Station by bus from Morioka Station.
+• You can also reach Tamagawa Onsen via Tazawako Station from Morioka Station.

-If visiting by car, use the Tohoku Expressway or Akita Expressway, heading towards Tazawako and accessing Tamagawa Onsen.
+If you drive, you can use the Tohoku Expressway or Akita Expressway and head toward the Tazawako area to reach Tamagawa Onsen.

 • Hachimantai

-• The Hachimantai area, where Tamagawa Onsen is located, is a treasure trove of rich nature and stunning views.
+• The Hachimantai area, where Tamagawa Onsen is located, is a treasure trove of rich nature and spectacular views.

-• It is especially lively with tourists during the autumn foliage season.
+• It is especially busy with visitors during the autumn foliage season.

-• Location: Shibukurozawa, Tamagawa, Tazawako, Semboku City, Akita Prefecture
+• Address: Shibukurosawa, Tamagawa, Tazawako, Semboku City, Akita Prefecture

 • Access: About 1 hour by bus from Tazawako Station